priestc/Autotip/README.md

 ![screenshot](http://i.imgur.com/OmclWHr.png)

-## Website owners who would like to recieve tips
+## Website owners who would like to receive tips

 Add a microtip meta tag to your page: